Fred Astaire: 1917–1933: Stage career on Broadway and in London

 The Astaires broke into Broadway in 1917 with Over the Top, a patriotic revue, and performed for U.S. and Allied troops at this time as well.
 They followed up with several more shows.
 Of their work in The Passing Show of 1918, Heywood Broun wrote: "In an evening in which there was an abundance of good dancing, Fred Astaire stood out ...
 He and his partner, Adele Astaire, made the show pause early in the evening with a beautiful loose-limbed dance."

-Adele's sparkle and humor drew much of the attention, owing in part to Fred's careful preparation and sharp supporting choreography.
-She still set the tone of their act.
-But by this time, Astaire's dancing skill was beginning to outshine his sister's.
+Adele contributed intuitive talent, whereas Fred's perfectionism provided support, as he took care of the planning behind the choreography and the logistics of the shows.
+He considered his skills were shadowed by his sister's talent, so he focused on boosting her performance.
+By the late 1920s he would begin to develop a dancing style of his own, gaining a greater psychological independence from his sister.